-Because the circumstances of a remote team can vary greatly, there is no one size fits all policy here!
+Because the circumstances of a hybrid-remote team can vary greatly, there is no one size fits all policy here!
 We recommend doing some research first on what might work with your particular team.
 Then, implement and test to see what is providing results.
 Make sure everyone follows the rules and policies, and you should find that your communication will become less chaotic and more conducive to producing great remote work.

 15. Setting clear expectations for a remote worker

 One of the challenges of managing remote employees is making sure that everyone knows exactly what is expected of them.
 There’s much less opportunity to check in on progress compared to being colocated.
 For this reason, your expectations and tasks should be very clearly set out from the beginning.

 Doing this asynchronously is always a good option.
 That way you have everything set out in writing, and your team can refer back to exactly what your expectations are.
 Your team’s values and goals can also be communicated similarly.
 Expectations aren’t just involved in task setting!